joxda/astroberry-server-wui/README.md

-# astroberry-server-wui
+# Tahti webui
-Astroberry Server WUI is a web interface for Astroberry Server
+Tahti server webUI is a web interface.